-7.1 Number of workers per shift

-Refers to number of workers per shift.

-7.2 Number of days worked during the reference year

-Refers to the actual number of days which the establishment normally operated during the reference period.

-7.3 Number of hours worked in a shift

-Refers to the total hours of worked per shift.

-7.4 Total man-hours worked

-Refers to 7.1 x 7.2 x 7.3.

-7.5 Total overtime man-hours worked during the reference year

-Refers to the total number of man-hours worked outside the normal working hours of the establishment.

-7.6 Total man-hours worked during the reference year

-Refers to the total 7.4 and 7.5.

-7.7 Wages paid for overtime during the reference year

-Refers to the total wages paid for the work performed outside the normal working hours of the establishment.
+- 7.1 Number of workers per shift Refers to number of workers per shift. - 7.2 Number of days worked during the reference year Refers to the actual number of days which the establishment normally operated during the reference year. - 7.3 Number of hours worked in a shift Refers to the total hours of worked per shift. - 7.4 Total man-hours worked Refers to 7.1 x 7.2 x 7.3. - 7.5 Total overtime man-hours worked during the reference year Refers to the total number of man-hours worked outside the normal working hours of the establishment. - 7.6 Total man-hours worked during the reference year Refers to the total 7.4 + 7.5. - 7.7 Overtime during the reference year Refers to the total wages paid for the work performed outside the normal working hours of the establishment.